bagaffey/AvatarDB-SQLQuery/README.md

 * InterSystems Caché (2010)
 * Installation and activation of Avatar web services API.
 * Configure the web service reference so that it is connecting an Avatar database.
+* The proxy class for XMLService was not included, you should regenerate this proxy class in your own environment by pointing it to where this web service is hosted in your environment.

 AUTHOR:
 Barry Gaffey